This article describes how to sign requests to the MapTiler Cloud API with tokens.

-Note: Do not use this type of authorization in environments where the source code of your application is visible to the potential attacker (such as client-side web applications).
+Note: Do not use this type of authorization in environments if your application's source code is visible to the potential attacker (such as client-side web applications).

 In MapTiler Cloud administration, under Account > Credentials, create new credentials and copy the token (keep this token private – treat it the same way as a password).

-When using the credentials, every request to MapTiler API has to contain
+When using the credentials, every request to the MapTiler API has to contain

 signature query parameters.